-Our example demonstrates how we use Quality Statement 4 in NICE QS30 (People with dementia are enabled, with the involvement of their carers, to take part in leisure activities during their day based on individual interest and choice).
-The rest of QS30 and also QS50 (Mental wellbeing of older people in care homes) are also of direct relevance.
+Our example demonstrates how we use Quality Statement 5 in NICE QS184 (People with dementia are supported to choose from a range of activities to promote wellbeing that are tailored to their preferences.).
+The rest of QS184 and also QS50 (Mental wellbeing of older people in care homes) are also of direct relevance.

 The main objectives of this initiative are: